renehiemstra/terratest/README.md

 `test` always expects a boolean result.

 ### Organizing tests in `testenv`
-Although tests can be used directly inline as shown above, it is useful to organize them inside a scoped environment called `testset`.
+Although tests can be used directly inline as shown above, it is useful to organize them inside a scoped environment called `testenv`.
 This environement keeps track of some test statistics, which get printed to stdout.
 Here is an example
 ```
 import "terratest"